 Cheaper than The Scottish Shutter Company

-We’ve been supplying and installing shutters for a very long time and, over the years, we have seen many shutter, and blind companies come and go.
+We’ve been supplying and installing shutters for a very long time, and over the years, we have seen many shutter, and blind companies come and go.
 In almost every case, their only claim to fame was that they were “cheaper than The Scottish Shutter Company”.

 Designed in Scotland

-Also, we are still the only UK shutter supplier who actually designs shutters here in Scotland.
+Also, we are still the only UK shutter supplier that actually designs shutters here in Scotland.
 All the other companies still send your window dimensions to a factory and ask them to make something which fits.